MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 ## Delist Coins Flow
 STAKEHOLDERS: tech , product, financial , support, marketing
 ## Debug Bank transaction
+GOAL: identify and resolve bank transaction inconsistencies and failures.

 STAKEHOLDERS: financial

+PROBLEM: bank transaction issues impact reconciliation, operational stability, user trust and fiat deposit/withdraw time.

+SOLUTION: improve bank transaction tracing, monitoring and recovery flows.

+RESOURCES: 1 be + 1 QA

 ## Complete SEO
+GOAL: improve organic traffic and search engine visibility.

 STAKEHOLDERS: marketing

+PROBLEM: SEO implementation is incomplete and limits organic growth.

+SOLUTION: implement technical SEO optimization, metadata improvements and performance enhancements.

+RESOURCES: 1 fe

 ## Sarmayex Credit Card
+GOAL: launch integrated branded credit card infrastructure. users should be able to order a credit card , then move some assets into corresponding account in specific order. at the moment of using this card, we should create market order to convert asset/assets to fiat and pay the billing by this fiat. we need landing page for this feature too.

 STAKEHOLDERS: product

+PROBLEM: users currently do not have integrated card-based spending capabilities.

+SOLUTION: develop credit card infrastructure and banking integration for transaction and card management.

+RESOURCES:  2 be + 2 fe + 1 QA
 ## Profit and Loss (PNL)
+GOAL: provide accurate profit and loss reporting for users and internal teams.

 STAKEHOLDERS: product

+PROBLEM: users and stakeholders currently lack visibility into realized and unrealized profitability.

+SOLUTION: develop centralized PNL calculation and reporting infrastructure.

+RESOURCES: 2 be + 1 fe + 1 QA

 ## Migration from Setting service to Lens
-GOAL: centralize and modernize configuration management infrastructure and make configuration dynamic by moving them to database and finally edit them from admin panel. it
+GOAL: centralize and modernize configuration management infrastructure and make configuration dynamic by moving them to database and finally edit them from admin panel.
+Lens service should hold all brokers configuration.

 STAKEHOLDERS: tech

 PROBLEM: current setting service architecture increases operational complexity and maintenance overhead.

-SOLUTION: migrate configuration management capabilities into Lens service.
+SOLUTION: migrate configuration management capabilities into Lens service. also change all services to fetch configuration from lens instead of settings package

-RESOURCES: 2 be + 1 QA
+RESOURCES: 3 be + 1 bd + 1 QA

 ## Grouped Access management